Alessandro Lucarelli

-Alessandro Lucarelli (/it/ born 22 July 1977) is an Italian former professional footballer who last played for Parma as a defender.
+Alessandro Lucarelli (/it/ born 22 July 1977) is an Italian football director and former professional footballer who last played for Parma as a defender.

 Playing career

 Alessandro Lucarelli started his professional career at Piacenza, whose youth sides he also represented.
-In 1997, he was sent out on loan to Leffe in order to gain first team experience, making 29 league appearances with the side in 1997–98 Serie C2.
+In 1997, he was sent out on loan to Leffe in order to gain first-team experience, making 29 league appearances with the side in 1997–98 Serie C2.
 Leffe narrowly avoided relegation in a relegation play-out.
 He became a more prominent member of the first team upon his return to Piacenza, where he spent four seasons as a regular.
 Playing for the first time in Serie A, Lucarelli avoided relegation with Piacenza in 1998–1999 but went down the following year after finishing bottom of the league.
-Piacenza and Lucarelli secured an immediate return to the top division the next year with a second-place finish in Serie B. In 2001–02, Piacenza finished 12th and this proved to be Lucarelli's final season with the club after 100 appearances in all competitions.
+Piacenza and Lucarelli secured an immediate return to the top division the next year with a second-place finish in Serie B. In 2001–02, Piacenza finished 12th, and this proved to be Lucarelli's final season with the club after 100 appearances in all competitions.

 After leaving Piacenza in the summer of 2002, Lucarelli moved to Palermo, then in Serie B, where he spent just one season, making 28 league appearances for the Rosanero, who finished just outside of the promotion places.
 A brief spell at Brescia in the summer of 2003 lasted just two appearances in the 2003 UEFA Intertoto Cup, which would prove to be his only two appearances in European competition.
 In August of the same year, he moved to another Serie B side, this time Fiorentina, where he made 31 appearances as they were promoted to Serie A.